maxmartinezruts/Air-Mobility/README.md

 Interestingly, these three behaviours align perfectly with the three concepts introduced in the paper mentioned earlier.
-Geofencing can be achieved by separation, which makes vehicles steer in opposite directions of obstacles encountered within a perception range (see Figure 7).
-Geocasting can be achieved by cohesion, which makes vehicles steer towards the average position of all other vehicles encountered in a perception range (see Figure 8).
+Geofencing can be achieved by separation, which makes vehicles steer in opposite directions of obstacles encountered within a perception range (see Left Figure).
+Geocasting can be achieved by cohesion, which makes vehicles steer towards the average position of all other vehicles encountered in a perception range (see Center Figure).
-And geovectoring can be achieved by alignment, which makes vehicles steer towards the same direction as the average heading of all other vehicles encountered within a perception range (see Figure 9).
+And geovectoring can be achieved by alignment, which makes vehicles steer towards the same direction as the average heading of all other vehicles encountered within a perception range (see Right Figure).

 <p align="center">
   <img src="separation.png" width="200" alt="accessibility text">